 Our paper is organized as below.
 In Sec.~II, we will briefly review the SFQ circuits.
 As the complementary and generalization of Ref.~\cite{liu2005}, we will also clarify some points which were not studied in our earlier literatures.
-For instance, how to take phase transformations so that the interaction between the SFQ circuits and the external circuit can be described via the product of the loop current of the SFQ circuits and the external magnetic flux, how the multi-photon processes can coexist in $n$-level systems when the inversion symmetry is broken.
-In Sec.~III, we will present a Hamiltonian on the transverse and longitudinal couplings between the magnetic fields and the SFQs, and show how the longitudinal coupling can induce the coexistence of multi-photon processes in the SFQs.
+For instance, how to take phase transformations so that the interaction between the SFQ circuits and the external circuit can be described via the product of the loop current of the SFQ circuits and the external magnetic flux, and how the multi-photon processes can coexist in multi-level systems when the inversion symmetry is broken.
+In Sec.~III, we will present a Hamiltonian on the transverse and longitudinal couplings between the magnetic fields and SFQs, and show how the longitudinal coupling can induce the coexistence of single- and multi-photon processes in a superconducting quantum two-level system.
 We will also demonstrate the longitudinal coupling induced dynamical quantum Zeno effect and the transparency of the SFQs to the transverse coupling fields.
 In Sec.~IV, the transverse and longitudinal couplings between the driven SFQ and the low frequency harmonic oscillator (e.g., an LC circuit) is studied.
 We will explore the nature of the coexistence and disappearance of the single- and two-photon processes in the driven SFQs.
-Finally, we summary our results in Sec.~V.
+Finally, we summarize our results in Sec.~V.